 - (b) The Exceptions.
 The following are not excluded by the rule against hearsay if the declarant is unavailable as a witness: - (1) Former Testimony.
-Testimony that: - (A) was given as a witness at a trial, hearing, or lawful deposition, whether given during the current proceeding or a different one; and - (B) is now offered against a party who had or, in a civil case, whose predecessor in interest had - an opportunity and similar motive to develop it by direct, cross-, or redirect examination. - (2) Statement Under the Belief of Imminent Death.
-In a prosecution for homicide or in a civil case, a statement that the declarant, while believing the statement that the declarant, while believing the declarant's death to be imminent, made about its cause or circumstances.
+Testimony that: - (A) was given as a witness at a trial, hearing, or lawful deposition, whether given during the current proceeding or a different one; and - (B) is now offered against a party who had or, in a civil case, whose predecessor in interest had an opportunity and similar motive to develop it by direct, cross-, or redirect examination.

+Statement Under the Belief of Imminent Death.
+In

+a prosecution for homicide or in a civil case, a statement that the declarant, while believing the declarant's death to be imminent, made about its cause or circumstances.